alexisbourdais/ChloroBras/README.md

     REQUIRED parameter

     -profile [standard]/slurm,      Select profile standard (local) or slurm.
 Default: standard
              singularity/conda      Select profile singularity or conda.
-(FastPlast, Orgasm, mfannot and organnot are only available with singularity, even in conda profile)
+                                    FastPlast, Orgasm, mfannot and organnot are only available with singularity, even in conda profile.
+                                    Mummer has error with singularity, so available with conda only, even in singularity profile.

     --workflow [fromReads/fromAsm]     fromReads : chloroplast genome assembly, annotation, quality assessment with quast and dotplot, phylogeny analysis from paired reads fromAsm : mafft alignement, annotation, phylogeny analysis from assemblies